First visit: 3 November 1847 – 13 July 1848

 The next entry, still at the end of chapter 4, is then dated 12 July:

 During the last three months I have been unable to continue work on these Memoirs.
 I am now departing for the sad country that is still called France, and which after all is my country.
-I will see how a musician can make a living there, or how long he needs to die in the midst of the ruins under which the flower of arts is crushed and buried.
+I will see how a musician can make a living there, or how long it takes for him to die in the midst of the ruins under which the flower of arts is crushed and buried.
 Farewell England!…

 The last entry in the chapter is dated 16 July, when Berlioz, now back in Paris, describes the destruction in the city after the violence of previous weeks.
 He ends the chapter with the words: ‘Let me continue my autobiography.
 I have nothing better to do.
 Besides, dwelling on the past will serve to distract my attention from the present’.